 Erythroxylum sp.
 ‘Splityard Creek’ (plant)

 The leaves of E. australe contain Meteloidine, a tropane alkaloid also present in Datura metel.
 Chewing of the leaves is said to produce an unpleasant constriction of the throat, whilst smoking the leaves produces a pleasant (?) effect similar to but milder than Datura sp.
-The roots of E. australe contain Dihydroxytropacocaine and Methylecgonidine which are likely to be active.
+The roots of E. australe contain Dihydroxytropacocaine and Methylecgonidine which are likely to be active in some way.
+The roots give off an unusual but somewhat pleasant smell when potting up plants.

 Care and Cultivation of Erythroxylum sp.
 ‘Splityard Creek’